 Both as a standard-setter and as a key introducer of progressive approaches in its country of operation, the Bank remains dedicated to creating value for all stakeholders.
-Over the years, the strategic approach to Sustainability has been advancing with the introduction of the 17 Sustainable Development Goals (SDGs).
-The SDGs emerged as a call for immediate and urgent action by all countries, with a global focus on peace and prosperity for people and the planet, now and into the future.
-The Bank acknowledges that it has an important role to play in the materialisation of the SDGs in Cyprus.
-To integrate the SDGs, the Bank relies on its values for Integrity, Reliability, Collaboration, Professionalism and Innovation and it reviews its approach to identify new risks and opportunities for its stakeholders across the Bank Sustainability pillars.
+Over the years, the strategic approach to Sustainability has been advancing with the introduction of the 17 Sustainable Development Goals the SDGs, the Bank relies on its values for Integrity, Reliability, Collaboration, Professionalism and Innovation and it reviews its approach to identify new risks and opportunities for its stakeholders across the Bank Sustainability pillars.